SparkPowerDesign/Gunshot-Spore/README.md

 # Gunshot-Spore
-Gunshot Detection using the Spore hardware.
+Basic gunshot detection using the Spore hardware.

 Based on the Atmel328 Spore hardware with built in microphone.